With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Clark County, OH.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Clark County, Ohio can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-Project Woman Of Ohio is a mental health clinic in Clark County, Ohio, located at 525 East Home Road, 45503 zip code.
-Project Woman Of Ohio offers outpatient treatment.
-Project Woman Of Ohio provides behavior modification, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
-Project Woman Of Ohio also supports people with trauma and people with PTSD.
-Some other services provided by Project Woman Of Ohio include family psychoeducation, intensive case management and case management.
+Project Woman Of Ohio is one of mental health facilities in Clark County, Ohio, located at 525 East Home Road, 45503 zip code.
+Project Woman Of Ohio provides outpatient treatment.
+Project Woman Of Ohio provides group therapy, behavior modification and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Project Woman Of Ohio also supports people with PTSD and people with trauma.
+Additional services provided at Project Woman Of Ohio include housing services, case management and legal advocacy.

 Yes, Ohio offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.